What You Should Know About Dog Ticks

 AKC Pet Insurance is underwritten by Independence American Insurance Company.

-Searching for ticks is not as simple as running a hand down your dog’s back and legs.
-Ticks latch firmly onto the skin beneath and between the hair, so you have to search deep within a dog's fur to find them.
+Searching for ticks on dogs is not as simple as running a hand down their back and legs.
+Ticks latch firmly onto the skin beneath and between the hair, so you must search deep within a dog's fur to find them.
 Often, ticks are so tiny, you may not even feel them at first.
 They can also be mistaken for a skin tag, wart, or scab.
 This is why it is so important to brush, bathe, and regularly groom to familiarize yourself with your dog and know what is “normal” for them and what is not.

 Long-haired dogs, dogs with dark coats, and dogs with an undercoat pose the greatest challenge, as ticks are hardest to feel and see.
 Just like in the wild, ticks prefer warm, dark areas on your dog.
 These are some common places where ticks like to hide:

 You will commonly find ticks in your dog’s “armpits,” where it is dark and warm.
 Also, the skin is very thin in that area, which makes it easy for them to penetrate.